 The waste Duty of Care applies to anyone who produces, carries, keeps, disposes of, treats, imports or has control of waste in England or Wales and requires that waste is kept safe, is dealt with responsibly and is only given to businesses authorised to take it.

-The government has issued a code of practice under section 34 of the Environmental Protection Act 1990 that explains the waste Duty of Care, this can be found on the following link:
+The government has issued a code of practice under section 34 of the Environmental Protection Act 1990 that explains the waste Duty of Care:

-If you run a business it is important for you to make sure that the waste carrier you use is registered with the Environment Agency and that they provide you with the correct documentation, ie waste transfer notes and a formal waste contract.
-If in doubt, you can check with the Environment Agency by phoning 0800 807 060 (find out about call charges).
+If you run a business it's important to make sure the waste carrier you use is registered with the Environment Agency and that they provide you with the correct documentation (eg waste transfer notes and a formal waste contract).
+If in doubt, call the Environment Agency on 0800 807 060 (find out about call charges).